Table of Contents

-This is always a good reminder for me why I do what I do.
+This is always a good reminder of why I do what I do.
 God, it makes me so sad and angry at the same time.
 But I know we are all part of the problem, no finger-pointing here.
-Let’s see what the ocean clean up project can do to help?
+Let’s see what the Ocean Clean Up Project can do to help.

 By 2050 there will be more plastic in the sea than fish (by weight).
 The ocean cleanup project attempts to clean up the mess we have created.

 A little bit of background info:

 A young boy went snorkeling in Greece to discover that he was snorkeling between plastic pieces and not colorful fish.
 This got him thinking, and he started to tinker with some systems to clean up the oceans.
 In 2013 he founded the ocean cleanup project and received 40 million donations and massive media coverage, with big hopes to clean up the oceans.

 The now 24-year-old man is Boyan Slat.
 He invented a passive system that claims to rid the ocean’s plastic by 50% in 5 years.
 It works solely on wind, waves, and the current and collects the plastic soup in the center of it.

 Like a garbage truck at sea, Garbage boats pick up the collected trash and bring it back to land.
 Once back at the ground, it gets sorted, recycled, and made into other valuable items.

 If this gadget works, can we keep making more plastic?

 That is the theory behind the ocean cleanup project, but what does the reality look like?